aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_visualize_scan_results.rst

 Filters
 ^^^^^^^

-You can also click any file/directory on the file list located at the right, to filter the results such that it only contains results from that File/Directory.
+You can also click any file/directory on the file list located on the right, to filter the results such that it only contains results from that File/Directory.

 .. image:: /scancode-toolkit/tutorials/data/filter_sample.gif